 Feeling a little nostalgic?
-My mom’s Classic Macaroni Salad is just the thing I need from time to time to make me feel better.
+This pasta is just the thing I need from time to time to make me feel better.
 As soon as I taste just one heaping fork full of this pasta salad, my senses are immediately flooded with memories of when life was simple and carefree.

 So, Dear Reader, break out the grill, invite over your favourite people, and serve up this macaroni salad – not only as a side – but as something you’re proud of and know everyone will like.
 My advice?
 Print out this recipe to give to your friends; they are certainly going to ask you for the recipe after they get a taste!

-- 1 450 gram bag macaroni pasta, cooked according to package instructions, drained and rinsed under cold water
+- 450 grams macaroni, cooked according to package instructions, drained and rinsed under cold water until cold

 - ¼ cup green onions, finely sliced

 - 1 tablespoon sugar